Emma Orlow

 An International Association of Culinary Professionals director made a sudden exit amidst awards season.

 Ryan White spent 20 years behind the camera.
-Now he runs New York's fastest-growing knife-sharpening fleet—building something sharper than a side hustle.
+Now he runs New York’s fastest-growing knife-sharpening fleet.

 Meet some of the dishware designers, lighting consultants, playlist curators, and uniform designers quietly dictating what “cool” restaurants feel like.